-7.3.1 Value Added Services
+Value-Added Services

-RightCare offers benefits and services in addition to basic Medicaid covered services for our members called "Value-added Services" because they are directly related to a member's health care.
+RightCare offers benefits and services in addition to basic Medicaid covered services for our members called "value-added services (VAS)" because they are directly related to a member's health care.
 The services are designed to enhance the lifestyle and health care experience for our members.

-Unless noted otherwise, members may obtain these value-added services by completing a voucher found here: https://rightcare.swhp.org/members/value-added-services
+Unless noted otherwise, members may obtain these value-added services by completing a voucher found here: http://rightcare.swhp.org/en-us/members/forms-tools.

 Additional limitations may apply.
-See the RightCare Member Handbook, RightCare website or call RightCare Member Services at 1-855-TX-RIGHT (1-855-897-4448) for additional information
+See the RightCare Member Handbook, RightCare website, or call RightCare Member Services at 1-855-TX-RIGHT (1-855-897-4448) for additional information.

-RightCare provides the following value added services:
+RightCare provides the following value-added services: